AmesianX/c-wlib/README.md

 c-wlib is intended primarily for building penetration testing tools in C++, without having to deal with sockets, but it can also be used for a vast variaty o clients programms.

 No need for "c stytle" programming with char pointers.
 The library's functions are using strings and integers, for sending and receiving datas.
 You create your object, based on the communication you want to accomplish.
-You can create a more generic object, with TCP_Connection class, or a more specific with HTTP_Connection object.
+You can create a more generic object, with TCP class, or a more specific with HTTP object.

-Example member functions from HTTP_Connection class:
+Example member functions, from HTTP class:

- HTTP_Connection(const Target* target, const int sec_timeout, const bool debug = true, const int verbose_level=3);
+ HTTP(const Target* target, const int sec_timeout, const bool debug = true, const int verbose_level=3);

     //setters